 Leaking of any types of information that you may think harmful to you should be sent carefully via Email.
 If your account is compromised, a third person can quickly access your Inbox and harm you in several ways.
 It may result loss of money to you or you may become a victim of blackmailing.

-So sending confidential messages in an unencrypted form is not secure.
-So here I’m providing you some best practices to send a confidential message via Email, Social Networks such as Facebook or IM.
+So send confidential information securely via email or any so called social networks.
+Sending confidential messages in an unencrypted form is no way secure.
+So here I’m providing you some best practices to send a confidential message via Email, Social Networks such as Facebook or other IM services.

 When I first decided to write this article regarding how to safely send confidential information via Email, my primary concern was that this article should be useful for my all readers.
 Keep this in mind I’ve provided here two different methods to ensure the safe sending of messages online.

 You can ensure the privacy of your messages sent via Email, Facebook or IM by encrypting your messages at your end before sending or by sending a safe link of your messages that is encrypted and auto expires at a predefined time or after first use.
 It’s tricky.